agtrlabs/circular_pattern/README.md

 ## Features

-[x] A string symbol can be inserted in the middle of the pattern points [x] Editable font and color theme
+[x] A string symbol can be inserted to the middle of the pattern points [x] Editable font and color theme

 ## Getting started